timmcginley/41934/Extended/HTML-IFC/README.md

-# A2: FutureBIM
+# Extra Exercise: HTML-IFC - FutureBIM
 We introduce potential future BIM tools and then in class we investigate their connections and the roles they will play in your future careers.
 This assignment is linked to the following learning objectives.

 ## Aim

-Therefore, the aim of this assignment is in your groups to explore focused parts of this future (open) BIM ecosystem, supported by theory, frameworks and examples provided in the course lectures.
+Therefore, the aim of this EXTRA NON CREDIT assignment is in your groups to explore focused parts of this future (open) BIM ecosystem, supported by theory, frameworks and examples provided in the course lectures.

 ## Activity Completion

 ### 1) [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) / download as zip the code in [HTML-Build-IFC-Converter](https://github.com/timmcginley/HTML-Build-IFC-Converter)
 We are starting from the [HTML-Build-IFC-Converter](https://github.com/timmcginley/HTML-Build-IFC-Converter) repo as it provides a prototype BIM system that yuou can adapt.
 The aim is that you think about how the use case you indentified in the previous submission could be applied here to guide the receivers of that guidance.
 Specifically you should consider: